amitofsk/dandy/docs/widgetApi.md

 ![Dial widget](./docPics/dial.png)

 ### Similar Classes
-DialDisplay is a child of AnalogInDisplay.
-SlideDisplay, TricolorDisplay,  and SimplePlotDisplay also display numerical values.
+`DialDisplay` is a child of `AnalogInDisplay`. `SlideDisplay`, 'TricolorDisplay`,  and `SimplePlotDisplay` also display numerical values.

 ## KnobDisplay
 ### Description
-A KnobDisplay object displays a knob, and it can be used for generating an analog value.
+A `KnobDisplay` object is a controllable knob.
+Put your cursor over the widget and scroll the middle mouse button to adjust the knob value.
+This widget can be used to send a numerical value to control an output.

 ### Member Functions
 The constructor:
 ```python